LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 of the variable defines its scope and the rules about using it.
 Each variable is given a name, and that name is used to access the variable's value.
-An object which a variable points to can be changed, or reassigned, as described in the :ref:`Operators <operators>` chapter.
+An object which a variable points to can be changed, or reassigned, as described in the :ref:`operators` chapter.

 Variable Names
 ==============

-Lasso variable names can begin with an underscore, or the characters "A-Z" and then can be followed by zero or more underscores, letters, numbers or period characters.
+Lasso variable names should begin with a letter or an underscore followed by a letter, then zero or more letters, numbers, underscores or period characters.
 Variable names are case-insensitive, so a variable named "rhino" can also be accessed with "RhINo" as well.

 Local Variables